BogoWroc/java-playground/spring-boot-playground/README.md

 - prototype - create a new bean instance for each container request
 - request - scoped to an HTTP web request.
 Only used for web apps
 - session - scoped to an HTTP web session.
 Only used for web apps
-- global-session - scoped to a global HTTP web session.
+- application, websocket  - scoped to a global HTTP web session.
 Only used for web apps

+The scope of a bean can be changed by using a special Spring annotation.
+This annotation is @Scope, and the default scope for a bean is singleton.

 # Bean lifecycle